gphanikumar/MaterialsOntologies/doc/ConceptOnto.md

       mc:ThermoCalc mc:ToTe mc:CALPHAD
       mc:CALPHAD mc:TePa mc:MolarVolume

-When we use the Pellet reasoner, these can ential the following inference:
+When we use the Hermit reasoner, these can ential the following inference:

       mc:ThermoCalc mc:ToPa mc:MolarVolume